Stacey Ryan School of Rock

 Stacey Ryan: Leading a Global Community Through Music

-Stacey Ryan stepped into leadership at precisely that inflection point.
-As President of School of Rock, she brings a deeply held conviction shaped by that period: that as the organization evolves, hope, purpose, and impact must remain central—because the influence we have on young lives truly matters.
 From the beginning, Stacey believed in the transformative power of music not merely as a curriculum, but as a force that shapes confidence, belonging, and identity.
 Under her leadership, School of Rock has grown globally while staying anchored with what matters most: ensuring every student feels seen, connected, and capable of thriving both on stage and in life.
-While the brand’s patented curriculum remains the foundation, Stacey has guided how the experience is delivered, supported, and evolved, adapting alongside students and educators without losing emotional depth or human connection.
+While the brand’s patented curriculum remains the foundation, Stacey has guided how the experience is delivered, adapting alongside students and educators without losing emotional depth or human connection.
 Her work balances operational excellence with long-term vision, culture, and impact.

 As the organization expands into new markets, Stacey remains steadfast in ensuring that every school experience feels personal, consistent, and transformative no matter the geography.
 For her, School of Rock is not just about building successful businesses, but about helping students, franchisees, and staff become the best versions of themselves.
+What may look like a career milestone is, in truth, something deeper: an evolution in leadership.
+A belief that when education is done right, when music, purpose, and people stay at the center, hope doesn’t fade under pressure.
+It grows louder.

 A Journey of Purpose, Courage, and Transformation

 Stacey Ryan’s journey to School of Rock began with a search for purpose, authenticity, and a calling to enrich the lives of young people through education.
 Raised in New Jersey and a graduate of Rutgers University, she spent more than two decades building a career in education-focused organizations.
-Along the way, she held senior leadership roles at companies such as Huntington Learning Centers and The Goddard School, where she developed a deep respect for the transformative power of education, strong operations, and people-first leadership.
+Along the way, she held senior leadership roles at companies like Huntington Learning Center and The Goddard School, where she developed a deep respect for the transformative power of education, strong operations, and people-first leadership.
 Working closely with franchise owners and multi-unit teams, she saw firsthand how purpose-driven businesses can be scaled while still making a meaningful impact on communities.

 That leap of faith led her to School of Rock, where the mission immediately resonated.
 From her first interaction with the brand, it was clear that School of Rock was not simply teaching music, it was changing lives.
 She witnessed young people discovering confidence, connection, and purpose through performance, and felt a strong pull to be part of that work.
-Much like the students who step onto the stage for the first time, unsure but determined, Stacey leaned in and found a new calling.
+Much like the students who step onto the stage for the first time, uncertain but determined, Stacey leaned in and found a new calling.

-Today, as President of School of Rock, Stacey leads a global organization serving tens of thousands of students across hundreds of schools worldwide.
+Today, as President of School of Rock, Stacey leads a global organization serving tens of thousands of students across almost 440 schools worldwide.
 What drives her daily is seeing the profound impact music education can have not just on developing musicians, but in helping young people find their voice, build resilience, and feel a sense of belonging.
 For many students and families, the experience is genuinely life changing.

 At School of Rock, Stacey brings together purpose, resilience, and a belief in the transformative power of education.
 Under her leadership, the brand remains deeply committed to its mission: to enrich lives through performance-based music education.
 Students don’t just learn instruments; they learn collaboration, communication, risk-taking, and accountability.
 Standing on stage builds resilience and self-expression skills that endure long after graduation.